 Children who receive warm nurturing and do not have developmental challenges often master these milestones "automatically" by the age of four or five.
 But children with challenges need help from parents and therapists and often take longer to achieve mastery.
 Instead of reaching out to be picked up at 8 or 9 months, a child with motor challenges may do so at 14 or 15 months.
 Instead of imitating his mother’s vocal tone and babbling reciprocally at 10 months, a baby with auditory-processing challenges may do so at 17 or 18 months.
 Instead of linking abstract ideas at the age of 3, a child with multiple challenges may do so at age 5, 6, or 7.
 That’s fine.
 When your child is 45, it may not matter whether he learned to babble reciprocally at 8 or at 17 months or learned to write at age 6 or at age 10.
 It matters less at what age a particular skill is learned than how well it is learned and whether progress continues.
 As these basic skills are learned early in life, extra time is usually available to master them.
 These basic capacities are vital because they are the foundation for all future learning and development in your child’s life.
 They are like the foundation of an 80-story building: to hold the building up, they must be very solid.

-In the following links, we outline each milestone/capacity and describe how parents have helped their children work around challenges to climb the developmental ladder.
+In the following links, we outline each capacity and describe how parents have helped their children work around challenges to climb the developmental ladder.

 For older children, Dr. Greenspan added three additional levels.

-Level 7: Multi-causal and Triangular Thinking – In this stage, children move beyond simple causes for reasoning and move to multi-causal thinking.
+Capacity 7: Multiple Perspectives – In this stage, children move beyond simple causes for reasoning and move to multi-causal thinking.
 (Maybe Alex doesn’t want to play with me because he doesn’t like me, or because he’s already playing with Breanna, or because he’s afraid I’ll break his tower.)
 Triangular thinking is being able to compare and contrast two things.
 Also, if one friend can’t play, he can ask another to play.
 To learn mufti-causal and triangular thinking, children must be able to invest emotion into more than one possibility.
 At this stage, children can understand family dynamics in terms of relationships among different people, rather than just in terms of whether they get their own needs met.

-Level 8: Gray-area, Emotionally-Differentiated Thinking – This kind of thinking enables children to begin understanding varying degrees or relative influence of things.
+Capacity 8: Gray Area Thinking – This kind of thinking enables children to begin understanding varying degrees or relative influence of things.
 This is important for school, as there, children often must weigh factors and relative influences.
 This also helpful with peers, as this kind of thinking offers new ways to solve problems and children can now compromise.

-Level 9: A Growing Sense of Self and Reflection on an Internal Standard - By puberty and early adolescence, more complex emotional interactions help children progress to thinking in relationship to an internal standard and a growing sense of self.
+Capacity 9: Reflective Thinking and an Internal Standard of Self - By puberty and early adolescence, more complex emotional interactions help children progress to thinking in relationship to an internal standard and a growing sense of self.
 Children can now judge experience and they can say things like “Boy, I was really mad – more than usual.”
 Or, they can look at a peer’s behavior and say, “That is OK for them, but not OK for me. ” Children can now make inferences and can think in more than one frame of reference at a time.
 They can create new ideas from existing ones, they can consider both the past and the future.
 This allows for a higher level of intelligence and more mature thinking.

 After the ninth level is reached, people continue to develop throughout life.
 There are as many as seven more stages.
 Human development doesn’t stop, even for those on the autism spectrum.
 Those later stages include: